 the tubes, drains and IVs, is bare flesh, hairs

-More absurd, I organize words in my brain,
+More absurd, I order words in my brain

-write them down now ‑ someone says: if he dies
+write them now ‑ someone says: if he dies

 no one will know the valor of his fighting flesh

 then bury it in an elegy